Governance

 We operate in challenging environments and understand that risks are an inherent part of our business.
 Identifying and managing risks and opportunities is key to the successful delivery of our strategy.

-Our knowledge and insight coupled with the right set of tools help us understand the factors that lead to risk and allow us to manage them effectively.
-Identifying and managing risks and opportunities is key to the successful delivery of our strategy.
-We operate in challenging environments and understand that risks are an inherent part of our business.
+Our industry knowledge and insight, coupled with the right set of tools and processes, help us understand the factors that lead to risk, and enable us to manage them effectively.

 Strategic risks